You are here

 - The peak worker population is 100 to 400 hornets by the end of the summer.
 In the fall, males and new queens are produced.

-- They can be aggressive when feeling their home is threatened but can be managed by insecticide aerosol spray.
+- They can be aggressive only if their home is threatened.
+Nest in high-traffic areas can be managed by insecticide spray.

 Description of bald-faced hornets